premkpavuluri/microservices-research/members/ashritha.md

 - Uber

+  110 million people actively uses Uber each month

-  - Scalability and continuous integration
+  - Scalability and continuous integration as their app grew popular.

 - Groupon

   Simple website designed to show one deal per day in Chicago, now expanded in 48 countries.

-  - Shorten the Time for Shipping New Features
+  - Shorten the Time for Shipping New Features.

 - PayPal